MasqueradeOfSilence/MasqueradeOfSilence/studies/math/arithmetic.md

 [<< Back to STUDIES.md](../../STUDIES.md)
 # Arithmetic: Write-Up
 On May 21st, 2022, I finished my review of Arithmetic on Khan Academy.
-I am planning on reviewing each topic section under Khan Academy mathematics, physics, and engineering (skipping the grade-specific ones).
+I am planning on reviewing each topic section under Khan Academy mathematics, physics, and electrical engineering (skipping the grade-specific ones).

 The motivation for this was to ensure that I did not have any holes in my mathematical understanding.